 - Constrict the veins that carry oxygen-depleted blood to the heart.

-Results in a drop in blood pressure until it attain healthy blood pressure.
+It results in a drop in blood pressure until they attain healthy blood pressure.

 On the other hand, if your blood pressure is too low, baroreceptors send signals to the brain.
 The brain instructs

 - The heart to beat faster, pump more blood per beat,